livingdocsIO/documentation/core/livingdocs-server/metadata.md

-# Metadata
+# Metadata on the Server

 ## Scope

 This documentation assumes that you have setup a channel and design within Livingdocs.
 You also know what an environment and a channel config is.

+To find out more about metadata on the editor you can read the [editor documentation](../livingdocs-editor/metadata.md) or study [examples](../../public/guides/metadata-examples.md).

-## Introduction to Metadata
+## Introduction

 Every document(article, page) can have metadata.
 A metadata object consist of key-value pairs where the key is unique per document.
 A metadata field has a configuration (config + used plugin) and can be configured in the channel config.
-It's possible to use existing metadata plugins to handle the behaviour of the metadata field.
+It's possible to use existing metadata plugins to handle the behavior of the metadata field.
 It's also possible to create custom plugins.

 Example of a metadata object:
 ```json